FlamesIsCool/tagz_bio/README.md

 3. Open `http://localhost:3000` in your browser.

 Usernames must be 3-15 characters of letters, numbers, or underscore and are stored in `data/users.json`.

+After claiming a username you will be taken to a customize page where you can add a short description and choose colors for your profile.
+Submitting the form will save the settings and redirect you to your public profile page.